Technology

 Don’t Keep What You Don’t Need

-One of the major mistakes that businesses make is collecting information that they don’t need.
+One of the major mistakes businesses make is collecting information they don’t need.

 Although a company needs to gather customer data to learn their buying habits, behaviors, and interests, this doesn’t mean you have to collect and store every detail concerning a customer.
 You should only store personally identifiable data when you have a compelling reason to keep it.